PIJUSH364/Be2/Readme.md

 ## Description

-This backend provides APIs for managing student and therir marks , including student data retrieval, and account operations.
+This backend provides APIs for managing student and their marks , including student data retrieval, and account operations.
 Built with Node.js, Express.js, and Sequelize ORM for PostgreSQL.

 ## Installation